SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

    -> print(keyPath == c.getSomeKeyPath())
    <- true

-Because the key path is created at compile time, not at runtime, the compiler can check that the property exists and that the property is exposed to the Objective-C runtime.
+Because the key path string is created at compile time, not at runtime, the compiler can check that the property exists and that the property is exposed to the Objective-C runtime.